priyankachandu/Fabric-Authentication-System-using-Deep-Learning/README.md

 network (VGG16).We evaluated the results of our model using evaluation metrics such as accuracy, balanced accuracy, and F1-score.
 With the Fabric dataset, a maximum classification accuracy of 80% is achieved in the conducted simulations.
-The experimental results show that the proposed model is robust and achieves state-ofthe-art accuracy even when the physical properties of the fabric are changed.
+The experimental results show that the proposed model is robust and achieves state-of-the-art accuracy even when the physical properties of the fabric are changed.
 We compared our results with other baseline approaches and a pertained Resnet50 deep learning model which showed that the proposed method achieved higher accuracy.
 Also, we create a Web Application of this model on Streamlit which